 Woodall grew up in Smithfield and graduated from Smithfield High School in 1952.
 He attended the NCSU School of Design and graduated with a BA in 1957.
 He worked for about a year with John Latimer before serving in Alaska for the Army.
 From 1960-1961 he worked with Terry Waugh's firm then with Waugh for the NCSU Campus Planning Office.
 After returning to work with Latimer for three years, he went into business with college roommate George Smart in 1967 to form Smart Woodall Architects.
 Max Isley joined later as did Troy Herring.
 Woodall left in 1974 to join Alpha Design Group with Ron Collier.
-He has since retired.
+He has retired and lives in Greenville NC.

 Around 1974 - The Salem Van Every House, Greenville NC.
-Likely unbuilt.
+Unbuilt.

 Around 1974 - The Streeper House, Greenville NC.
-Likely unbuilt.
+Unbuilt.

-1981 - The Charlie and Martha Woodall House, 2913 Debra Drive, Raleigh.
-Sold to artist Carolyn Goodridge in 2005.
-Sold to Bradley and Kelley Chisholm in 2006.
+1981 - The Charlie and Martha Woodall House, 2913 Debra Drive, Raleigh NC.
+Sold in 2005 to artist Carolyn Goodridge.
+Sold in 2006 to Bradley and Kelley Chisholm.
 With solar panels, the house is four levels.
 Photo by Leilani Carter.

-About 1990 - The Robert and Lucy Sherman Renovation, 358 Olde Point Loop, Hampstead NC, an extensive renovation of an existing ranch-style house.
+1991 - The Robert and Lucy Sherman Renovation, 358 Olde Point Loop, Hampstead NC, an extensive renovation of an existing ranch-style house.
 It was renovated again in 2007 this time without Woodall, with the Shermans acting as their own contractor.
 Woodall did a third renovation.

 Sources include: Charlie and Martha Woodall; Ron Collier.